alexmorgan1995/NPI_Analysis/README.md

 # Modelling Social Distancing Measures for COVID-19 Epidemic Control

-Repository for R code used to model social distancing measures **WORK IN PROGRESS**.
+Repository for R code used to model non-pharmaceutical interventions on a simulated UK COVID-19 outbreak.
+Modelled in the context of optimising NPIs.

 ## Running the Code
 ### R